GeoscienceAustralia/hazimp/docs/permutation.rst

-The resulting output calculates a mean loss per building from all permutations,

-as well as lower and upper loss estimats, which is the permutation that provides the lowest and highest mean loss over all buildings.
+The resulting output calculates a mean loss per building from all permutations, as well as lower and upper loss estimates, which is the permutation that provides the lowest and highest mean loss over all buildings.
 In reality, we actually use the 5th and 95th percentile of the mean loss to determine these extremes of the distribution.
 The values are stored in an attribute with the